BY-LAWS FOR THE NATIONAL ACADEMIC ADVISING ASSOCIATION

 (a) Each member of the Board of Directors shall have one vote except the Executive Director who serves ex-officio, non-voting.

-(b) The participation of five members of the Board of Directors shall constitute a quorum.
+(b) The participation of five voting members of the Board of Directors, whether in person or electronically, shall constitute a quorum.
 Unless otherwise specified in these by-laws, all board actions require the affirmative vote of five members of the Board of Directors participating in the action being taken, except as may be otherwise specifically provided by statute, the Articles of Incorporation, or these by-laws.

-8. Removal of Directors.
+8. Removal of a Director.
 At any meeting of the board, the members of the Board of Directors may remove any director for cause.
+The removal of a Director requires the affirmative vote of five voting members of the Board of Directors, whether in person or electronically.

 9. Vacancies.
-If the office of any director becomes vacant by reason of death, resignation, removal or any other reason, the members of the Board of Directors shall elect a successor from a slate of candidates put forward by the Nominating Committee.
+If the office of any director becomes vacant by reason of death, resignation, removal or any other reason, the members of the Board of Directors shall elect a successor from a slate of eligible candidates.

 10. Indemnification and Liability of Directors and Officers.
 Each person who is or was a director or Officer of the corporation or is or was serving at the request of the corporation as a director or Officer of another corporation (including heirs, executors, administrators or estate of such person) shall be indemnified by the corporation as of right to the full extent permitted or authorized by the laws of the State, as now in effect and as hereafter amended, against any liability, judgment, fine, amount paid in settlement, cost and expense (including attorneys' fees) asserted or threatened against and incurred by such person in his/her capacity as or arising out of his/her status as a director or Officer of the corporation or, if serving at the request of the corporation, as a director or Officer of another corporation.
 The indemnification provided by this by-law provision shall not be exclusive of any other rights to which those indemnified may be entitled under any other by-law or under any agreement, vote of members or disinterested directors or otherwise, and shall not limit in any way any right which the corporation may have to make difference or further indemnifications with respect to the same or different persons or classes of persons.